I have a close-up photo of my 10 year old son’s nose filled with soap suds.

 Most school profiles I’ve read (and I’ve read a lot) use a personal approach and refer to the homeschooler by name rather than “the student”.
 But this is your story to tell.
 Write a profile that feels good to you.

 The school profile is a required document in your counselor account of the Common Application.

 Step 1.
 Go into the “Profile” tab of your Common App Counselor Account.

-Step 4.
-Click on “My Computer” or “Google Drive” to upload your school profile.
+Step 3.
+Click on “Choose File” or “Google Drive” to upload your school profile.

 Note: if you choose Google Docs, your document will automatically be converted into a PDF.
 No need to worry!

 Use this checklist as you write and review your school profile.